s0rta/revengate-new/roadmap.md

 - [x] messages pane

 ## v0.6
+- [ ] bug: death does not make items under the victim reappear
 - [ ] style UI with Godot theme
   - [ ] non actions are easily distinguished from turn-ending action
 - [ ] splash image as the start screen background